deepflowio/deepflow/server/agent_config/README.md

 **Description**:

+List of advanced features enabled for specific processes.

 Will traverse over the entire array, so the previous ones will be matched first. when match_type is parent_process_name, will recursive to match parent proc name, and rewrite_name field will ignore. rewrite_name can replace by regexp capture group